cloudnativer/kube-ipam/README.md

 	* `gateway` (string, optional): IP inside of "subnet" to designate as the gateway.
 Defaults to ".1" IP inside of the "subnet" block.
 <br>

-Tips: `ranges` can support the filling format of multiple network segments.
-See YYY documentation for details.
+Tip: `ranges` can support the configuration format of multiple subnets.
+See <a href="docs/multiple-subnets.md">multiple-subnets documentation</a> for details.

 <br>